ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_mapping/prep/prep.md

 Creates a base view with generated keys for the sales territory shared dimension and references in facts.

 {% enddocs %}

+{% docs prep_subscription %}

+Creates a base view with generated keys for the subscription shared dimension and references in facts.

+{% enddocs %}